-When a business owner opts for a VPN, he/she is assuming that the company will do all it can to safeguard data and protect the company from external threats.
-VPN providers have a moral responsibility to fulfill their side of the bargain, too.
-But not all companies hold this principle dear – we feel you should refrain from using them.
+When you opt for a business VPN, you’d like to think that the provider will do all it can to safeguard data and protect your company from external threats.
+VPN providers have a moral responsibility to fulfill their side of the bargain.
+But not all companies hold this principle dear — we feel you should refrain from using them.

 Israel-based Hola, which operated a free peer-to-peer VPN extension for Chrome, once had a user base of almost 50 million.
 Unfortunately, it deployed the machines it was installed on as pawns in a massive botnet army.

 A part of Hola users’ individual bandwidth was used to engage in things like Distributed Denial of Service (DDoS) attacks, promoting pirated content, and distributing pornography.
 And that’s without any user consent whatsoever.

 In July free VPN provider Hotspot Shield was accused of unethical behavior such as mining user data and selling it to third-party advertisers.

 The same complaint added that Hotspot Shield also hijacked legitimate HTTP requests by redirecting e-commerce traffic to partner domains where the company stood to earn profits if a sale went through.

 It’s important to note that these are just allegations at the moment and haven’t been proved in a court of law yet.
 But we think you should hold off from using Hotspot Shield until the company is able to prove its innocence.

 Media reports have stated that well-known paid VPN provider PureVPN collaborated with the FBI to identify Massachusetts resident Ryan Lin, believed to be stalking an unnamed 24-year-old woman.

 Ryan had allegedly used PureVPN to cover his tracks while attempting to blackmail the woman.
 The FBI roped in PureVPN after a complaint was lodged.